giachello/netradio/README.md

 This is a new Media_source that allows you to define a set of web radio stations (e.g., http://streams.greenhost.nl:8080/jazz) and then play them from a service call or by using a custom Lovelace card.

-To install the Media Source component:
+### To install the Media Source component:
+1. Create a netradio folder inside the <config>/custom_components folder
-1. Copy \_\_init__.py const.py manifest.json media_source.py to <config>/custom_components/netradio
+2. Copy \_\_init__.py, const.py, manifest.json, media_source.py to <config>/custom_components/netradio
-2. Add a configuration in your configuration.yaml file like this:
+3. Add a configuration in your configuration.yaml file like this:

 ```
 netradio: